mui/material-ui/docs/src/pages/components/menus/menus.md

 ## Dense menu

-For the menu that has long list and long text, use `dense` to reduce the padding (this property only affect desktop viewport).
+For the menu that has long list and long text, use `dense` to reduce the padding (this property only affects desktop viewport).

 {{"demo": "pages/components/menus/DenseMenu.js", "bg": true}}